jrskerritt/foursquare-api-demo/README.md

 ### Use ES5 in the server code to support older versions of Node.js

 You may notice the server-side code doesn't use any of the more modern ES6+ features that I used in the client code.
 This is because I wanted to make sure the server could run on older versions of Node.js, in case someone trying to run this application didn't have the latest one.

+## A note about the API keys

+For the sake of this assignment, the Foursquare API key and secret are simply stored in `config.js` in the server code.
+For a real application, these would not be in source control.
+Rather, the CI pipeline would add these keys to the necessary files as part of the build and deploy.